GBProductions/Garrett-Brown-Portfolio/README.md

 # _Garrett Brown Programming Portfolio_

-#### _{Brief description of application}, Last updated August 7th 2020 _
+#### _A webpage dedicated to displaying Garrett Brown's Programming Portfoilio from Epicodus.
+Last updated August 7th 2020_

 #### By _**Garrett Brown <garrettpaulbrown@gmail.com**_

 ## Description

 _A HTML webpage that details Garrett Brown's Programming Portfolio.
-Projects include assignments completed while a student at Epicodus. https://gbproductions.github.io/Garrett-Brown-Portfolio/_
+Projects include assignments completed while a student at Epicodus.
+This page includes a photo, a biography section, a list of current interests and hobbies, as well as Garrett Brown's other life skills.
+Also attached is a list of selected projects completed while at Epicodus (hyper links are to projects hosted on GitHub repositories)._

+This project can be downloaded from a GitHub repository, or seen live here: https://gbproductions.github.io/Garrett-Brown-Portfolio/_

 ## Setup/Installation Requirements